imixs/imixs-ml/imixs-ml-training/README.md

 In this mode, the service reads documents stored in a workflow instance and performs a OCR Scan.
 The extracted text is than send for analyzing to the Imixs-ML Service.
 The results are printed into the log file.
 You can use this mode to verify your current model.

+# Development

+## Docker Build

+To build the latest image from sources run:

+	$ mvn clean install -Pdocker